cslant/lemp-docker/laravel-docker/README.md

 DB_PASSWORD=root
 ```

-## Check the network ID and connect Database
+## III.
+Check the network ID and connect Database

 ### 1. Check CONTAINER ID
 - Run `docker ps` to check the Container ID of **APP_NAME-db**